hiconvo/api/README.md

 ## Development

 We use docker based development.
 In order to run the project locally, you need to create an `.env` file and place it at the root of the project.
-The `.env` file should contain a Google Maps API key and a Sendgrid API key.
+The `.env` file should contain a Google Maps API key, Sendgrid API key, and a Stream API key and secret.
 It should look something like this:

 ```
 GOOGLE_MAPS_API_KEY=<YOUR API KEY>
 SENDGRID_API_KEY=<YOUR API KEY>
+STREAM_API_KEY=<YOUR API KEY>
+STREAM_API_SECRET=<YOUR API SECRET>
 ```

 If you don't include this file, the app will panic during startup.